nguyentbanh/Crunchy/README.md

 * `-t or --tag <s>` sets The subgroup.
 (Default: CrunchyRoll)
 * `-r or --resolution <s>` sets the resolutoin you want to download (360, 480, 720, 1080)
 * `--retry <i>` set the number of try Crunchy will use if downloading a serie or episode fail
+* `--ignoredub` It is an experimental features that will ignore all season where the name ends with 'dub)'.
+The idea is to try to ignore dubbed season.

 ##### Others